vmware/pyvmomi/docs/vim/fault/ThirdPartyLicenseAssignmentFailed/Reason.rst

    The 3rd party module we are trying to license is not installed.

 licenseAssignmentFailed
-   A general failure has occured during assigning license to the 3rd party module
+   A general failure has occurred during assigning license to the 3rd party module